wolfv6/keybrd/doc/keybrd_library_developer_guide.md

 keybrd Library Developer's Guide
 ================================
-This guide contains diagrams, naming conventions, and a style guide, which are useful when designing new classes for the keybrd library and its extension libraries.
+This guide if for maintaining and writing new classes for the keybrd library and its extension libraries.
 The most common reason for new classes are:
 * Port classes for micro controller or I/O expanders
 * custom layer schemes for multi-layer keyboards